jphmrst/PLC/src/plc/vfp/Logic.lagda.md

 Show that `All P xs` is isomorphic to `∀ {x} → x ∈ xs → P x`.

 ```
--- You code goes here
+-- Your code goes here
 ```